 We were formed as a Delaware corporation in September 2005 as a wholly-owned subsidiary of H&E Holdings.
 The business is currently conducted through H&E LLC, the operating subsidiary of H&E Holdings.
 H&E LLC is a Louisiana limited liability company and H&E Holdings is a Delaware limited liability company.
 In order to have an operating Delaware corporation as the issuer for our initial public offering, immediately prior to the closing of this offering H&E LLC and H&E Holdings will merge with and into us (H&E Equipment Services, Inc.), with us surviving the reincorporation merger as the operating company.
 In these transactions, holders of preferred limited liability company interests and holders of common limited liability company interests in H&E Holdings will receive shares of our common stock.
-As a result of these transactions, immediately prior to the consummation of this offering, BRS and its affiliates will beneficially own approximately 92.6% of our common stock.
-Immediately following the consummation of this offering, BRS and its offering will purchase shares of our executives, directors and principal stockholders will beneficially own approximately 41.9% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 41.9% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 41.9% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 41.9% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 41.9% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 41.9% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 41.9% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 41.9% of our common stock.
+As a result of these transactions, immediately prior to the consummation of this offering, BRS and its affiliates will beneficially own approximately 58.8% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 41.2% of our common stock.
+Immediately following the consummation of this offering, BRS and its affiliates will beneficially own approximately 41.2% of our common stock and our executives, directors and principal stockholders will beneficially own approximately 65.5% of our common stock.
+Investors in this offering will purchase shares of our common stock.